-PLEASE MARK YOUR VOTES AS IN THIS EXAMPLE.
-FOR ALL nominees listed at right 1.
-ELECTION DIRECTORS [] NOMINEES: Stuart Rose Lawrence Tomchin Robert Davidoff Edward Kress Lee Fisher : To withhold authori the nominee's name a individual nominee, strike a DISCRETION the proxie such will be vote s solicited on behalf d as directed herein. hall be voted FOR Pro If no direction is (Signatures) Dated , 1999 hereo holders should date t ointly, both should d sign this proxy.
+A [X] PLEASE MARK YOUR VOTES AS IN THIS EXAMPLE.

+FOR ALL nominees listed at right WITHHOLD AUTHORITY to vote for all nominees listed at right 1.
+ELECTION OF DIRECTORS [ ] [ ] NOMINEES: Stuart Rose Lawrence Tomchin Robert Davidoff Edward Kress Lee Fisher ' O WITHHOLD AUTHORITY - NEE, STRIKE A LINE TH IN THEIR DISCRETION the proxies are authorized to vote upon such other business as may properly come before the Meeting.
+ED HEREIN.
+IF NO DIRE THE BOARD OF DIRECTORS AND WI CTION IS GIVEN, THIS PROXY SHA

+(Signatures) \

+\, 2000 Dated: \

+NOTE: Shareholders should date this proxy and sign here exactly as the name(s) hereon.
+If stock is held jointly, both should sign this proxy.
 Executors, administrators, trustees, guardians, and others signing in a fiduciary capacity should indicate their full title in such capacity.

+STATEMENT OF DIFFERENCES